TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          This means that any "\*.html"-documents should be handled by index.php.

-         Now if this is done, TYPO3 will interpret the url of the html-document like this:
+         Now if this is done, TYPO3 will interpret the URL of the html-document like this:

          [title].[id].[type].html

          Title is optional and only useful for the entries in the apache log- files.
-You may omit both [title] and [type] but if title is present, type must also be there!.
+You may omit both [title] and [type] but if title is present, type must also be there!

          **Example:**